Answer all the questions

 Topic: Basic Economic Problems

-⭐ The main cause of economic problems is scarcity.
+The main cause of economic problems is scarcity.
 This means that the resources (like money, land, and labor) available to produce goods and services are limited.
-However, people's wants and needs are endless, which forces societies to make choices about how to use these limited resources.
+But people's wants and needs are endless, so societies have to make choices about how to use these limited resources.

 Explanation: